ruslanskorb/RSKKeyboardAnimationObserver/README.md

 }];
 ```

-## Underhood
+## Under the hood

 This category registers/unregisters your view controller to **UIKeyboardWillShowNotification/UIKeyboardWillHideNotification**.
-Also it holds animation blocks, so you really need to provide weak reference to self (i use **@weakify/@strongify** from ReactiveCocoa dependency).
+Also it holds animation blocks, so you really need to provide weak reference to self (I use **@weakify/@strongify** from ReactiveCocoa dependency).

 ## Installation